mohammedz00/ecs-project-gatus/README.md

 # End to end deployment of Gatus Health Monitoring App

 A production-grade deployment of [Gatus](https://github.com/TwiN/gatus), an open-source automated health monitoring dashboard written in Go.
-Gatus continuously checks configured endpoints on a schedule, evaluates conditions against the responses, and displays results on a real-time dashboard — alerting you when something goes down.
+Gatus continuously checks configured endpoints on a schedule, evaluates conditions against the responses, and displays results on a real-time dashboard, alerting you when something goes down.

 This project deploys Gatus on AWS ECS Fargate with full infrastructure as code, HTTPS via a custom domain, and three automated CI/CD pipelines using keyless OIDC authentication.